fsevilla/todo-laravel-api/readme.md

-# Core API Project
+# ToDos API Project

-This project is the Core API required for most of the web applications being built at the Company.
+This project is a Basic API to handle ToDos wich also works as a Core API for various web applications as it also handles Authentication and Permissions.
 This API is built using Laravel PHP Framework.

 ## Features